-In March 2018, Cabinet approved the use of Average Speed Enforcement (ASE) on London Road and Ansty Road.
-Both ASE projects were introduced in January 2019, and early results are very positive in terms of speed and casualty reduction.
+In March 2018, Cabinet approved the use of Average Speed Enforcement (ASE) on London Road and Ansty Road, and both ASE projects were introduced in January 2019.
+As a result of positive initial results in terms of speed reduction, and personal injury collision reduction, Henley Road, Binley Road, London Road extension and Ansty Road extension ASE schemes were approved in March 2019 and are now operational.

-As a result, Henley Road, Binley Road, London Road extension and Ansty Road extension ASE schemes were approved in March 2019.
-Binley Road and Henley Road have been operational since January 2020; the London Road extension has been operational since April 2020.
-Ansty Road extension (from Clifford Bridge Road to City Boundary) will be the next ASE scheme to become operational by March 2021.